-As I mentioned in our last post, the 20 critical controls are divided into System, Network, and Application families in order to simplify analysis and implementation.
+As I mentioned in our last post, the 20 critical controls are divided into Basic, Foundational, and Organizational families in order to simplify analysis and implementation.
 This also allows partial implementation of the controls by security program developers who aren't building a program from scratch, but want to apply all 20 of the controls.
 The first two controls of the Center for Internet Security's (CIS) Critical Controls are based around inventory; in my experience, they're also often overlooked by most security teams at the level that the CIS and NIST address them.
 Knowledge and control of inventory is an essential security architecture need - done properly, it gives the security team very strong awareness of the organization's network and personnel environment, and significantly improves detection and response aspects of any security program.

 What it is: